FindArticles FindArticles

 Table of Contents

-• What worked on both phones
+• And what worked on both phones

 • Android and manufacturer service menus

-• Real-world uses for these 14 codes
+• What real-world uses are there for these 14 codes?

 • Safety, carrier caveats, and why these menus exist